predicthq/predicthq-kafka-python/README.md

 This library wrapper is using `enable.auto.commit : false`, to control when and why we want to commit messages, it is currently commiting after a batch was processed successfully.
 If any error is raised during processing, the current batch will not be committed.

+See [Kafka Consumer Config doc](https://docs.confluent.io/current/installation/configuration/consumer-configs.html) for more information about all the available Kafka consumer settings.

 ## Prerequisites

 ### Snappy compression